IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/formality.md

 ## FAQ

+* Where can I download the annotated training data?
+    * The data is available under the CDLA-Sharing-1.0 License at this location: [amazon-research/IWSLT2022]( https://github.com/amazon-research/contrastive-controlled-mt/tree/main/IWSLT2022)
 * Will the organizers provide a mechanism for submitting the system outputs and maintain a leaderboard?
     * No. The organizers provide the dataset, train/test splits, and a script for the automatic evaluation metrics.
 The participants will report their results in a system description paper which will be then summarized in the findings paper.
 * How many formality levels will be evaluated?